bennoloeffler/decision-konsent/README.md

 1. ok finish voting (even if sombody did not vote)
 1. ok keep alive by ping
 1. ok force https
+1. archive konsents - but show them below the "active list"
+1. have an archive button in the active list. have an delete button in the archived list.
 1. update other clients per websocket or server sent events
 1. show results of itermediate votings in read, if veto or in yellow, if major
 1. show accepted proposal in green